seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## **C++ Codebase Design**

-I wrote SwagScanner in C++ for speed and control over every aspect of the program.
+I wrote SwagScanner in C++ for control over every aspect of the program.

 <details>
   <summary>More details</summary>